CHAPTER ONE

 “It’s only a cut finger for heaven’s sake.”

 “No mom, me of him.
-And there was this elderly lady, she was humming and rocking, he was muttering, they were staring at each other, it was bizarre.”
+And there was this elderly lady, she was humming and rocking, he was muttering, they were staring at each other like they were having some kind of . . . séance.”

-“Lovely.”
-Her mother steered the car down the freshly chipped road that led to their property.
+Her mother glanced at her as she steered onto the freshly chipped county road that led to their property.
+“Sounds like he was in shock.
+People act strange after accidents.”

 Alyssa said, “He guessed how I cut myself.”